 6.1 All applicants have the right to expect that their application will be properly and fairly considered.
+The public have a right to expect the Council to protect them from improper persons being granted a licence.

 7.0 Reputation